 The Wigan Peer

-By the early 1960s the age of such wrestlers was drawing to a close and we saw the emergence of men such as Breaks, Faulkner and Cortez, who were able to combine their wrestling skill with speed, acrobatics, excitement and charisma.
+By the early 1960s the age of wrestlers like Jack Dempsey was drawing to a close and we saw the emergence of men such as Jim Breaks, Vic Faulkner and Jon Cortez, who were able to combine their wrestling skill with speed, acrobatics, excitement and charisma.
 The unkind might say that Jack had none of these, but that would be to miss the point entirely.
 Here was a master of many holds, a student of the Snakepit, who was able to apply his skill with a touch of genius, and relentlessly punish his opponents.
 The entertainment value of Jack Dempsey was watching him outwit and outclass opponents with sheer wrestling brilliance.
 Mind you, much though he was a ?real wrestler? and disliked the ever more outrageous gimmicks Jack was in every sense of the word a true professional, ever mindful of everything necessary to keep the sport popular with fans.

-In a gruelling match against the much more youthful Vic Faulkner, their styles could hardly have differed more.
+In a gruelling match against the much more youthful Vic Faulkner their styles could hardly have differed more.
 The match in itself was a symbol of our changing world.
 Dempsey was a youth of the pre-war mining era, and Faulkner was a youth of Harold Wilson's "White heat of technology."
 Dempsey, the wiley technician and master in wearing opponents down by consistently outwrestling them, against the young Faulkner who supplemented his wrestling skill with speed and acrobatic flair.
 They shared a wrestling heritage by both coming from the industrialised areas of South Lancashire.
 Both were skilful wrestlers, but the cornerstone of Dempsey's performance was to wrestle, whilst that of Faulkner was to entertain.
 It seems something of an anti-climax to admit to not remembering the result, but the match was one of those milestone events that could create in young fans an interest in wrestling that would endure for years to come.

 For a wrestler the calibre of Jack Dempsey it seems discourteous to begin listing individual highlights in such a long and illustrious career.
 Where would we begin?
 A win over Jackie Pallo at the Royal Albert Hall?
-Overcoming Mick McManus for the British welterweight crown?
+Overcoming Mick Mcmanus for the British welterweight crown?
 Establishing himself as undefeated welterweight champion with a win over Eddie Capelli?
 Dozens of championship successes as holder of the British title at lightweight and combined British and European welterweight titles at welterweight?
 Standing out even amongst his contemporaries at the Snakepit?